 Below is a 10x magnification of comparative clips shot on a Lumix GH5 using HLG exposed at approximately 21% and 38% IRE respectively.

 In the above image, we can see the noise is visible when exposed at the native 21% IRE, though some may find this luma noise acceptable or even aesthetically pleasing, much like the desirable grain of film stock footage.
 Whilst Panasonic seem to do a great job of controlling the nasty chroma noise across the image, cameras from other vendors (looking at you Sony) may not be as forgiving and exhibit blotchy chroma colors, especially in the shadows.
 The noise is significantly reduced when exposing to the BT.2408 recommendation of 38% IRE, though it comes at the cost of reduced range in the highlights.
-This is to be expected when Exposing To The Right (ETTR) and may be a downside if delivering for HDR formats.
+This is to be expected when Exposing To The Right (ETTR) and may be a downside if the intention is to deliver in HDR formats.

 There may be other caveats when exposing footage at 38% IRE though.
 Firstly, the Camera’s Exposure Meter will be offset.
 When an 18% Gray Card is correctly exposed for HLG BT.2100, the Exposure Meter will show a value of zero to reflect 21% IRE.
 However, when adjusting for 38% IRE, the image will need to be over-exposed by 1 ⅔ stops and this delta will need to be kept in mind whist recording content with changing brightness levels.